-11.1 The employee and line manager/headteacher should agree how they will keep in contact before maternity leave starts.
-This will allow the manager to update employees on any important changes in the team or development opportunities.
+11.1 How the employee and manager will keep in contact should be agreed before the individual goes on maternity leave.
+This will allow the manager to update the individual on any important changes in the team or development opportunities.